 Why Inclusivity Matters for Businesses

-Embracing inclusivity can help attract and retain staff, which is especially useful in competitive markets, such as London’s serviced office sector.
+Inclusivity is becoming a priority for companies when finding office spaces to rent.
+Embracing inclusive office design can help attract and retain staff, which is especially useful in competitive markets, such as London’s serviced office sector.

 This can boost wellbeing by reducing stress and comfort, as well as ensuring employees feel welcome, understood, and valued.